• Skip to primary navigation

 • Cricket Suppliers Guide

-National Village Cup 2026: Sessay back and Yorkshire debuts
+National Village Cup 2026: Clubs discover opposition

+There are sub-plots galore.
 The road to Lord’s sees the return of Sessay, victors of the National Village Cup in 2010 & 2016.
 Can the North Yorkshire club put a run together?

 In case you’re wondering, the photo below is Simon Mason hitting a hundred at Lord’s for Sessay to win in 2016.
-Photo by Mark – caughtlight.com
+Photo by Mark – caughtlight.com.

 simon mason sessay cricket club